-If you are visiting with small children, bear in mind that you have to climb 268 steps to reach the base of the Buddha, but it is certainly worth it.
+If you are visiting Hong Kong with small children, bear in mind that you have to climb 268 steps to reach the base of the Buddha, but it is certainly worth it.
 The closer you get to the statue, the more impressive it becomes.
 We carried my 2-year old in a backpack carrier, while my 4-year old managed to climb all 268 steps herself… with the promise of an ice-cream at the top!

-Tai O Village
+Tai O Fishing Village Hong Kong

-You can take a boat trip along the waterways to inspect these up close.
-Boat trips also take a short ride out to sea with the promise of seeing pink dolphins, although it is doubtful as to whether this actually happens or not.
+You can take a boat excursion along the waterways to inspect the Tai O stilt houses up close.
+Boat trips also take a short ride out to sea with the promise of seeing the pink dolphins, although it is doubtful as to whether this actually happens or not.

 To reach Tai O Village, jump aboard bus 21 from Ngong Ping Village – the journey time is just 20 minutes.
 If the bus is full, there is a taxi rank right next to the bus stop.